Skip to the content

 Storing your information

-We take steps to ensure that any organisations that we share your data with will have security protocols and policies in place to manage and record your data privacy and preferences correctly and that your data is stored correctly.
+We will take steps to ensure that any organisations that we share your data with will have security protocols and policies in place to manage and record your data privacy and preferences correctly and that your data is stored correctly.

 We will keep your information only for as long as we need it to provide you with the services or information you have required, to administer your relationship with us, to comply with the law, or to ensure we do not communicate with people that have asked us not to.
 When we no longer need information, we will always dispose of it securely, using specialist companies if necessary to do this work for us.
+We maintain a retention schedule which is reviewed annually.

 We will hold your records securely until;